MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/add-conditional-stages.md

 ## Task 2 - Add new business approval data

-1. With the Business Approval process open select **Process Designer** from the command bar.
+1. With the workflow open, select **Process Designer** from the command bar.

   ![Screenshot of starting the Business Approvals Management editing process](./media/business-approval-management-approval-process-start-process-designer.png)

-1. In the Process Designer select the **Variables** button to add new business approval data
+1. In the Process Designer, select the **Variables** button to add new business approval data

   ![Screenshot of starting the Business Approvals Management process designer with single stage and node](./media/process-designer-single-stage-and-node.png)